PoonLab/covizu/CONTRIBUTING.md

 However, we have also run the system on desktop computers running macOS 10.13.
 Most web development is tested in Google Chrome.

+To setup the development environment:
+1. Navigate to the directory containing `package.json`
+2. Run the command `npm install`
+3. Run the `run-server.sh` script or `npm start` or `node server.js`

 ## Coding style